a2fpga/a2fpga_core/README.md

 ## HDMI Apple II Graphics

 The Multicard core provides an 720x480 HDMI output of the Apple II, //e, and IIgs display.
-It supports 40 and 80 column text as well as lo-res, hi-res, double-hires, and super-hires graphics modes (IIgs modes currently only available on A2N20v2 cards).
+It supports 40 and 80 column text as well as lo-res, hi-res, double-hires, double-lores, and super-hires graphics modes (IIgs modes currently only available on A2N20v2 cards).

 The Multicard code has a custom graphics pipeline that attempts to provide